-We must be careful about what we put down our garbage disposals and toilets because the units in each building share a single sewer lateral to the County sewer line.
-The lateral runs under the basement slab of the unit with the low basement floor (sometimes referred to as a the "high ceiling" unit).
+We must be careful about what we put down our garbage disposals and toilets because the units in each building share a common sewer line connecting to the County sewer line.
+Sewage from each unit drains into a single line running horizontally through the length of the building.
+That horizontal line connects with a single vertical lateral line running under the basement slab of the unit with the low basement floor (sometimes referred to as a the "high ceiling" unit).
 All waste water in a building -- whether from sinks, bathtubs, washing machines, or toilets -- exits the building through this single lateral.
-If there is a clog, it will block outflow from all pipes that are upstream from the clog.
+If there is a clog in that lateral, it will block outflow from all pipes that are upstream from the clog.
 If the clog is in the sewer lateral or downstream from it, the unit with the low basement floor will experience the backup overflow first.
 If the waste continues to enter the system, it will eventually cause an overflow in the adjacent units, beginning with the ones closes to the one with the low basement floor.

 Garbage Disposals.
 The rule of thumb in Fairlington is "less is more" when using a garbage disposal.
 Please use your disposal only for bits of food left when working at the sink.
-Our plumbing systems were not originally designed for garbage disposals, and were retrofitted in the 1970s onto a system built during the Second World War.
-In particular, please do not put celery, onions, pulpy fruits, grease, pasta, rice, coffee grounds, corn husks, potato peels, shrimp shells, bones, caulk, paint, or anything substantial down the garbage disposal.
+Our plumbing systems were not originally designed for garbage disposals and were retrofitted in the 1970s onto a system built during the Second World War.
+Please do not put celery, onions, pulpy fruits, grease, pasta, rice, coffee grounds, corn husks, potato peels, shrimp shells, bones, caulk, paint, or anything substantial down the garbage disposal.
 Flush the disposal with cold water even after turning it off to assure that waste gets through the system.